FCJ-DNTU/000003-WorkingwithVPC/content/4-CreateEc2Server/4.2-ConnectEc2/_index.md

 ## Checking Connection

+{{% notice note %}}
-> ℹ️ **Note:** There are several ways to connect to EC2 instances.
+ There are several ways to connect to EC2 instances.
 You can follow the instructions to [connect to EC2 using PuTTY](https://000004.awsstudygroup.com/en/4-launchlinuxinstance/4.2-connectlinuxinstance/).
 In this lab, we will use [Visual Studio Code](https://code.visualstudio.com/download) to establish the connection.
+ {{% /notice %}}

 1. **Download Visual Studio Code**
    - [Visual Studio Code](https://code.visualstudio.com/download)